timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 Broadcast address: 192.168.1.255
 ```

-## The broadcast address is typically the highest address value of the 4th byte in the range (255), such as 192.168.1.255, the network address is always at 0.
+## The broadcast address is typically the highest address value of the 4th byte in the range (255), such as 192.168.1.255, hosts use this address when they want to broadcast to anyone listening, hosts of the network listen to this address for broadcasts from other hosts or devices.

+## The network address is always at 0, it basically is just used to identify the network.
+Giving the command ```nmap -sn 10.9.8.0/24``` says "Ping scan the last 8 bits of addresses at this network address."

 ## The binary representation goes up to 255 in each byte, the total number of addresses (including network and broadcast) is 256 becaus a byte can be 255 or 0 which is 256 possibilities.

 ## This website is pretty banger, they do a great job of explaining the network class types in an aesthetically pleasing way.
-They also have some tools and what seems like a propensity for mischief... https://en.ipshu.com/a-b-c-d-e
+They also have some tools and what seems like a propensity for mischief... https://en.ipshu.com/a-b-c-d-e.

-> WireShark filter for Multicast: ip.dst[0] & 0xf0 == 0xe0
-> ip.dst[0] extracts the first byte of the destination IP address.
-> & is the bitwise AND operator.
-> 0xf0 is the hexadecimal representation of 11110000 in binary, which is used to mask the upper 4 bits.
-> == 0xe0 checks if the first 4 bits are equal to 1110 in binary.

 # Can we move onto private networks now?